Coboundaries of 3-IETs

-Given $\alpha \in \R$, we denote by $R:[0,1)\to[0,1)$ the map $x \mapsto x+\alpha \mod 1$.
-This map is called rotation by $\alpha$ on $[0,1)$.
-It is a special case of a more general class of maps called interval exchanges.
+This map is called the rotation by $\alpha$ on $[0,1)$.
+Rotations are special cases of interval exchange transformations, or IETs.
 For more information about this class of maps, we refer the reader to \cite{Viana2006,claynotes}.

 Let $\A$ be an alphabet of $d$ symbols, and let $\lambda \in \R_+^\A$ be a vector of positive entries.
-Given two bijective functions $\pi_t:\A\to\{1,\dots,d\}$ and $\pi_b:\A\to\{1,\dots,d\}$, let $\pi$ be the permutation of symbols in $\A$ defined by
+Given two bijective functions $\pi_0:\A\to\{1,\dots,d\}$ and $\pi_1:\A\to\{1,\dots,d\}$, let $\pi$ be the permutation of symbols in $\A$ defined by

 Let $|\lambda| = \sum_{a \in\A}\lambda_a$, $I = [0,|\lambda|)$ and let $I_a \subset I$ be the interval